-Unless your operation is done as an emergency, it is important beforehand that you try and prepare yourself physically.
+It is important beforehand that you try and prepare yourself physically.
 If you are able, try and maintain a balanced, healthy diet.
-Take some gentle exercise, and if you smoke it is strongly advised that you attempt to stop.
+Try and take some gentle exercise, and if you smoke it is strongly advised that you try to stop.

 Before your operation you will meet with one of the colorectal nurse specialists, who will be able to discuss with you any questions that you may have about the surgery and the stoma.
-If appropriate the nurse specialist will also provide you with a teaching pack that prepares you for how to care for your stoma.
+If appropriate the nurse specialist will provide you with a teaching pack that prepares you for how to care for your stoma.